apsolutionhungary/madskillz/DataAndAnalytics.md

 # Data and Analytics Roles

 ## Analyst
 > THIS LINE CHANGED I am a valuable, enthusiastic and net-positive member of a Readify team.
+TEST IT

 #### I CHANGE CODE high quality data and analytics solutions.
 - THIS LINE CHANGED